 Skip to Content

-Visiting Ireland in August, like every month, comes with pros and cons (and I’m basing that on 35 years spent in Ireland).
+Visiting Ireland in August, like every month, comes with pros and cons (after 35 years of living here, I can say that with confidence!).

-If you’re in search of long, mild days and the buzz that floods towns and villages during the summer months, August is one of the best times to visit Ireland!
+If you’re in search of long, mild days and the buzz that floods towns and villages during the summer months, August is the best time of year to visit Ireland!

 Keel Beach